Jessica Darrow

-Jessica Darrow (born January 7, 1995) is an American actress and singer best known for voicing the character Luisa Madrigal in Disney's Encanto and for playing Mikki Easton in Fifteen-Love.
+Jess Darrow (born January 7, 1995) is an American actor and singer best known for voicing the character Luisa Madrigal in Disney's Encanto and for playing Mikki Easton in Fifteen-Love.

 Early life

 Darrow was born in Miami, Florida.
-She is of Cuban descent.
-As a teenager, she watched Disney films and listened to songs written by Lin-Manuel Miranda.
+They are of Cuban descent.
+As a teenager, they watched Disney films and listened to songs written by Lin-Manuel Miranda.
 Darrow attended and graduated from Rutgers University.

 Career

 Darrow's first film role was Sarah in the 2019 film Feast of the Seven Fishes, directed by Robert Tinnell.
-She rose to fame in 2021 acting in the Disney animated feature film Encanto as the voice of Luisa Madrigal.
-She sang one of the film's most popular songs, "Surface Pressure", which was certified platinum by the RIAA and peaked at number 8 on the Billboard Hot 100 chart in early 2022.
+They rose to fame in 2021 acting in the Disney animated feature film Encanto as the voice of Luisa Madrigal.
+They sang one of the film's most popular songs, "Surface Pressure", which was certified platinum by the RIAA and peaked at number 8 on the Billboard Hot 100 chart in early 2022.
 Darrow voiced Mimi in Grand Theft Auto Onlines 2021 update "Los Santos Tuners."

 Personal life

-In an interview for Deadline Hollywood, Darrow voiced her support of the LGBT community in the wake of the Parental Rights in Education Act passage in Miami, where she was born, "Here I am being queer and gorgeous, and I'm on the red carpet, and I'm very happy to represent fellow gorgeous queer people."
+Darrow is nonbinary.
+They have used they/them and elle/le/e pronouns since December 2025.
+In an interview for Deadline Hollywood, Darrow voiced their support of the LGBT community in the wake of the Parental Rights in Education Act passage in Miami, where they were born, "Here I am being queer and gorgeous, and I'm on the red carpet, and I'm very happy to represent fellow gorgeous queer people."